-All data in this report is taken from the 12 months prior to 5th April 2017 and includes the employees of PHD (London & Manchester) and Rocket, which was part of the same legal entity at the time of the snapshot.
+All data in this report is taken from the 12 months prior to 5th April 2018 and includes the employees of our London and Manchester offices as they form part of the same legal entity at the time of the snapshot.

-We believe that by analysing our data we will be able to identify actions to help us improve our position still further.
+We believe that by analysing our data, we will be able to identify actions to help us improve our position still further.
+We are committed to championing all employees in their careers at PHD Media Ltd. and understand that inclusion and diversity leads to greater business success.